 We tend to take innovations like one-click buying for granted… until you go to another retail website and have to fill out multiple forms and click through multiple pages to place an order.
 Across the board, Amazon really has streamlined the ordering process to make it as quick and easy as possible.

 5. Dash Button

 A small but smart and practical innovation.
 Amazon dash buttons are a physical manifestation of Amazon’s one-click ordering.
 You can buy one for $5 for major brands and then just click it when you want to reorder that item and—presto!—your order is placed.

-While the technology isn’t entirely there yet, Amazon’s voice-responding virtual assistant is helping to propel it forward.
+While the voice-assisted technology isn’t entirely there yet, Amazon’s voice-responding virtual assistant is helping to propel it forward.
 With the Amazon Echo, Tap, and Dot, Amazon is getting people accustomed to using this technology—and trying to grab their share of the market (versus competitors like Google and Apple).
 Amazon’s voice assistant, Alexa, is amazing at doing Amazon things (placing orders, finding music, etc.).
 And she can hear and respond to voice commands at a normal volume from across a noisy room, which is pretty impressive.